 “There are Nazis in Jackson Park!” he said.
 He wasn’t panicked, but definitely energized.
 There was a drastic seriousness to his voice.
 He and the other teenagers waited, expectant, looking at me like I would now say something meaningful or useful.

 What I immediately thought was, Wow, kids today have never seen skinheads before.

 On that Saturday the clashes of protestors and counter-protestors played out on TV screens across the country.
 The day reached its horrifying conclusion that afternoon when a young man drove his car into a crowded intersection two blocks from where my daughter and I had been walking back in May.
 (In the wider google map image below the original image at the top of this post is roughly the area of the blue rectangle on the right.
 The intersection where Heather Heyer was killed is the smaller rectangle on the left.)
 Another of my daughter’s caregivers for her first playschool was severely injured.
-At the time we feared she would never walk again.
+At the time everyone feared she would never walk again.

 For weeks and months after that people came to Charlottesville to report what-it-all-means stories or write who-am-us-anyway think pieces.
 Earnest young men in imitation army gear would come from far away to march through our downtown in hopes of protecting us from the dreaded ‘antifa’.
 Joe Biden launched his presidential campaign by referencing Charlottesville, though he had little to say other than This is not who we are.
 He was certainly wrong about that.

 I don’t think anyone from the South can be truly shocked by suffering, bigotry, or violence.
 I don’t think anyone who studies history can be surprised by aggressive groups attempting to impose their will on others.
 But the rise and fall of factions and movements, people and families, political parties and nations, are always perplexing because every story is unique, every outcome is mutable.